 As a reflection of the RJSCB's effort to remove barriers and promote business growth, a Revolving Loan Program (RLP) was designed to help EBE's meet their short-term working capital needs on RSMP projects.
-With access to a loan maximum of \$10,000 per occurrence, a loan can be used to finance the obligations of performing under a contract with the RJSCB regarding payroll, supplies, equipment and other overhead.
+With access to a loan maximum of \$10,000 per occurrence, a loan can be used to finance the obligations of performing under a contract with the RJSCB regarding payroll, supplies and equipment.